mattialoszach/appletree/README.md

 ### Simple Installation using Makefile

-- You can compile and install `geofetch` locally using the provided `Makefile`:
+- You can compile and install `appletree` locally using the provided `Makefile`:

 ```bash
 make
 sudo make install
 ```
-The binary will be installed to /usr/local/bin/geofetch by default
+The binary will be installed to /usr/local/bin/appletree by default

 - To remove: